khushikumra/cse15l-lab-reports/index.md

 Description of Bug:

-The program generates an ArrayIndexOutOfBoundsException when attempting to access an out-of-bounds index in the processMatrix method.
-This error is caused by the loop conditions using <= instead of <, leading to an attempt to access the nonexistent fourth row and fourth column in a 3x3 matrix.
+Bug Description:

+There were two initial bugs in the program.
+Firstly, a NumberFormatException arose due to the attempt to parse the "Quantity" string from the CSV header as an integer during data processing in the main method.
+Secondly, an ArrayIndexOutOfBoundsException occurred in the calculateDiscounts method when creating an array with a size of quantity - 1 and subsequently trying to access an element at index quantity in the main method.

 ## Step 4 - Information